CUMBERLAND COUNTY REPUBLICAN PARTY

 - No delegate, alternate, nor any other member of the convention, shall cast any vote by proxy; provided however, that when not inconsistent with The Rules of the Republican National Committee, any delegate or delegates present shall have the right to cast the entire vote of the County according to the number of delegates to attend the State Convention, so long as there is one delegate from the county on the floor to vote the delegates authorized.

 - COUNTY CHAIRMAN

 1. Shall have general supervision of the affairs of the Party within the County as the head of the County Executive Board.

 2. Shall issue the call for Precinct Meetings, County Executive Meetings, County Board Meetings and County Conventions.

-5. Shall appoint a General Counsel, Parliamentarian, and one or more Sergeants at Arms for the County Convention.
+5. Shall appoint a temporary Convention Chair, Convention Secretary, Parliamentarian, and one or more Sergeants at Arms for the County Convention.

 6. Shall have authority to commit and/or spend up to $500.00 unplanned expenditures or up to the budgeted total of planned and approved expenditures.

 7. Shall be the Official Party Spokesman and approve all official County Republican Party news releases.

 8. Shall appoint Acting Precinct Chairs.
 It is ultimately the County Chair's responsibility to ensure that each Precinct is organized.